MSaliva/BlueArm/README.md

 To establish a connection between the BLE device and the client device I choose to use Bleak.

-To store the data received I decided to use Pandas which is a Python library for data manipulation and analysis.
-It provides flexible, and easy-to-use data structures like Series and DataFrames for handling datasets efficiently
+To store and visualize the data received I decided to use Pandas.
 # Installation
 Required package: Bleak, Pandas, Consolemenu